awesto/django-shop/docs/reference/filters.rst

 .. code-block:: javascript

-	angular.module('myShop', [..., 'shop.filter', ...]);
+	angular.module('myShop', [..., 'django.shop.filter', ...]);

 Each time the customer selects another manufacturer, the function ``filterChanged`` emits an event intercepted by the AngularJS directive ``shopListProducts``, which consequently fetches a list of products using the filtering class as shown above.

-Apart from handling the change event on our ``<select>`` box, this directive also modifies the URL and appends the selected properties.
+Apart from forwarding changes detected in our ``<select>`` box, this directive also modifies the URL and appends the selected properties.
 This is required, whenever the user navigates away from the product's list view and returns back, so that the same filters are applied.
-Additionally this directive clears the search query field, because full text search in combination with property filtering is confusing and doesn't make sense.
+Additionally the directive clears the search query field, because full text search in combination with property filtering is confusing and doesn't make sense.